 However it is not that easy in case of smart phones.
 For obvious security reasons developers have restricted access to Wi-Fi keys in phones.
 Root access is required to view saved WiFi passwords in Android devices.
 Rooting has it’s disadvantages (Warranty issues etc) and most phone users are not well versed with it’s technical tid-bits.
 So there is no way to find saved Wi-Fi password(s) in Android unless the phone is rooted.
 Right?
 Well yes and no. The answer is yes for most phones except Lenovo and Xiaomi devices (and may be some others which we have not tried).

-In Xiaomi and Lenovo phones there is an option to share saved Wi-Fi access points with other devices via QR codes.
-The generated QR codes can be scanned and decoded by other phones having camera and any QR/Bar code scanner app.
+In Xiaomi and Lenovo phones there is an option to share saved Wi-Fi connections (access points) with other devices via QR codes.
+The generated QR codes can be scanned and decoded by other phones with the help of any QR/Bar code scanner app.
 These QR codes contains all information about Wi-Fi access points (SSID, security type, key/password).
 The scanning phone can connect to this Wi-Fi network right away.
 Here is how you can see the saved Wi-Fi passwords via QR codes in such phones –

 1. In Xiaomi devices